jeff-nelson-78954/advanced-angular-bootstrap-components/README.md

 ```

 ## Inputs
 - [firstTabActive] -> Used on page load, if the active tab is not specified the first tab will be marked as active.
+Default: true
 - [scrollToActive] -> Used on page load, the active tab that is marked active will be scrolled to.
+Default: true
 - [trackOpenTab] -> Used to track what tab is open as a url parameter.
 If the page is refreshed it will default to that tab.
+Default: true
 - [scrollBarWidths] -> If your styles affect the scroll bar widths you will need to adjust this setting so tab scrolling continues to work properly.
+Default: 52

 ## Outputs
 (selectedTabChanged) -> Fired when a user changes tabs.